Pamita12/Capstone_project/README.md

 13. [References](#references)
 14. [Additional Information](#additional-information)
 ## Project Name
-- **Project_flask.py**
+- **Retention Framework Insights**
-## Project Description
+## Problem Statement
-- The `project_flask.py` application allows users to view student health data stored in an SQLite database, `student_health_data.db`.
-The app provides a simple interface to navigate between the project information, about page, and the data table.
+- The company lacks a systematic understanding of how users move through different lifecycle stages, making it difficult to identify where and why users drop off.
+Without clear insights into user progression and retention trends, the business cannot effectively target interventions or prioritize opportunities for growth.
-- The data was sourced from Kaggle: [Student-Health-Data](https://www.kaggle.com/datasets/ziya07/student-health-data).
+- The data was sourced through a third party (Halight) via Athena; an AWS SQL Server.
 ## Prerequisites and Packages/Libraries
 - Python 3.12.7
 - Flask and `render_template` from flask